WellHub tries, tastes and tests products we recommend. When you buy through our links, we may earn a commission. Learn more >

 To learn more about what macronutrients are, and how macronutrients affect your health and well-being, read our guide titled “Are Macros Important for Weight Loss?” to help inform yourself.

-Soulara – Soulara is a 100% vegan, plant-basedmeal delivery service with all meals, drinks and snacks free of any animal products.
+Soulara is a 100% vegan, plant-based meal delivery service with all meals, drinks and snacks free of any animal products.
 Each meal focuses on whole food ingredients, minimally processed foods and maximum nutrition.
-All meals are made in a facility that also processes gluten and therefore would not be suited for an individual who is a coeliac.
+Meals contain no added gluten or wheat.
+All meals are made in a facility that also processes gluten and therefore would not be suited for an individual who is a Coeliac.
 These meals would be best for individuals who are sensitive to gluten.

 Most popular gluten-free delivery in Victoria